drsm79/oscal-view/docs/terms.md

 ## catalog

-> OSCAL Control Catalog Format: JSON Schema
+> OSCAL Control Catalog Format

 - **Address line**: A single line of an address.
 - **Address**: A postal address.